List of laws and reports on LGBT rights in the Republic of Ireland: Social Welfare, Pensions and Civil Registration Act 2018

 This Act brings into effect many of the social welfare changes announced in Budget 2018.
 In addition, in a move anticipated by the Minister before the budget, a provision has been inserted in the Act which clarifies the survivor pension rights of same-sex couples.

-Some pension schemes only grant a survivor pension to the spouse of an employee where the employee has married his/her spouse either before s/he retired or s/he reached a particular age (e.g. 60).
+Some pension schemes grant a survivor pension only to the spouse of an employee who married their spouse either before retirement or upon reaching a particular age (e.g., 60).
 LGBT employees who had retired before the introduction of Marriage Equality in 2015 and who were unable to marry their partners at that time lost the benefit.

 A change in the law to benefit older LGBT people was supported by all parties.

-The ameliorating provision in the Act provides that if the retired employee was in a committed relationship with a same-sex partner at the time they retired or reached a particular age and then married that partner within 3 years of the enactment of the Marriage Act 2015 they are deemed to be eligible for a survivor pension on the payment of the appropriate contributions.
-The provision is not retrospective as the committed relationship referred to in the Act is not, itself, recognised as a marriage by the State.
+The ameliorating provision in the Act provides that if the retired employee was in a committed relationship with a same-sex partner at the time they retired or reached a particular age and then married that partner within 3 years of the enactment of the Marriage Act 2015, they are deemed to be eligible for a survivor pension on the payment of the appropriate contributions.
+The provision is not retrospective, as the committed relationship referred to in the Act is not itself recognised as a marriage by the State.
 (The Act resolves, inter alia, the issue in the David Parris case.
 The Act has similar provisions for civil partners.

 Civil Registration Act 2019

 This act has a number of unrelated provisions.
 One of the provisions is to make technical changes to the law to allow some female couples to have their details registered in the register of births, where they have a child in common.
-This bill applies only to female couples where they conceive in an Irish fertility clinic using an identifiable donor.
-Male couples are excluded from this bill as are couples where a person in the relationship is undergoing a gender transition.
+This bill applies only to female couples who conceive in an Irish fertility clinic using an identifiable donor.
+Male couples are excluded from this bill, as are couples where a person in the relationship is undergoing a gender transition.
 Same-sex couples who use a donor from abroad or use surrogacy are not recognised.

 Parental Leave and Benefit Act 2019

-Due to an anomaly in the law, male same-sex couples were not able to receive adoption leave and benefits although they were allowed to apply to adopt children.
+Due to an anomaly in the law, male same-sex couples were not able to receive adoption leave and benefits, although they were allowed to apply to adopt children.
 This law corrects that anomaly.
-This law gave parental leave to all couples (opposite sex, same sex, married, civil partnered, cohabiting) who have a child by natural means or who are having a child under donor conceived child.
-Adoption leave is 24 weeks leave from work paid through social welfare in order to allow a prospective parent bond with their newly adopted child.
+This law gave parental leave to all couples (opposite sex, same sex, married, civil partnered, cohabiting) who have a child by natural means or who are having a child through donor conception.
+Adoption leave is 24 weeks of leave from work, paid through social welfare, in order to allow a prospective parent to bond with their newly adopted child.